joakimvivas/short-urls/README.md

 ### Managing API Tokens

-You can create and manage API tokens to access the API endpoints.
+You can create, renew and delete your API tokens to access the API endpoints.

 ![Managing API Tokens](Dashboard-create-token.png)